Helena-p/Helena-p/README.md

 I have studied frontend development for ten months with Code Institute and Sundsgarden FHS.
 During my studies I have received the knowledge and to appreciate the value of clean, well written code.
 Code to be reusable and to easily maintain in future codebases.
 I have valued the collaboration with other students in agile work processes and design web applications to be responsive and inclusive to all users.

-New to this industry I take every opportunity to learn from my seniors and peers, alsoI highly encourage and value constructive feedback to be able to grow further in my field.
+New to this industry I take every opportunity to learn from my seniors and peers, also I highly encourage and value constructive feedback to be able to grow further in my field.

 <hr>